lindsaygelle/AWSAnimalCrossing/README.md

 # AWSAnimalCrossing
 AWSAnimalCrossing is a Terraform-based project that provides a REST API to access Animal Crossing: New Horizons data.
-It leverages various AWS services, including API Gateway, DynamoDB, S3, AWS Step Functions, and Lambda functions, to store and retrieve game data.
+It leverages various AWS services, including [API Gateway](https://aws.amazon.com/api-gateway/), [DynamoDB](https://aws.amazon.com/dynamodb/), [S3](https://aws.amazon.com/s3/), [Step Functions](https://aws.amazon.com/step-functions/), and [Lambda functions](https://aws.amazon.com/lambda/), to store and retrieve game [data](./data/raw/).

 # Introduction
 Animal Crossing: New Horizons is a popular life simulation game where players can build and customize their own virtual island, interact with anthropomorphic animal characters, and engage in various activities.
 AWSAnimalCrossing expands the game experience by providing a REST API that allows users to access and manage game data using AWS services.